 each subsequent 12 month period commencing on an anniversary of the Program Commencement Date.

+Observed Connection Events means:

+for any Observation Period commencing before 22 March 2026, the number of Fibre Connect Eligible Orders completed by nbn during that Observation Period; and

-Observed Connection Events means, for a given Observation Period, the number of Fibre Connect Eligible Orders completed by nbn during that Observation Period.
+for any Observation Period commencing on or after 22 March 2026, the total number of all Fibre Connect Eligible Orders completed by nbn during that Observation Period for Premises where the Original Access Technology was the FTTN Network.

 Observed Downgrade Event means, for a given Observation Period, a Disconnect Order or Downgrade Order for either an Original Fibre Service or Subsequent Fibre Service for which each of the following conditions is met:

+for an Observation Period commencing:

+before 22 March 2026, the Disconnect Order or Downgrade Order completed by nbn during that Observation Period relates to a Premises where the Original Access Technology was the FTTN Network or the FTTC Network; or

-the Disconnect Order or Downgrade Order is completed by nbn during that Observation Period;
+on and after 22 March 2026, the Disconnect Order or Downgrade Order completed by nbn during that Observation Period relates to a Premises where the Original Access Technology was the FTTN Network;

-the Disconnect Order or Downgrade Order was acknowledged by nbn on a date that is less than 12 months after the Connect Order for the Original Fibre Service for that Premises was completed; and
+the Disconnect Order or Downgrade Order was acknowledged by nbn on a date that is less than 12 months after the Connect Order for the Original Fibre Service for that Premises was completed by nbn; and

-at the time the Disconnect Order or Downgrade Order is completed:
+at the time the Disconnect Order or Downgrade Order is completed by nbn:

 nbn is not supplying an Other Fibre Service in respect of that Premises; and